arthursunbao/STAT545-Homework/hw10/README.md

 This is the folder for STAT545 Homework 10 : Data from the Web

+For the homework: Make API queries “by hand” using httr
 ![Direct Link to the File](https://github.com/arthursunbao/foofactors "Direct Link to the File")

 I will continue working with the **Make API queries “by hand” using httr** and **Scrape the web** as the latter one was the work we had during the course, which will be easier to pickup.